This module is for students who studied LA304 Japanese Beginners A1 or have equivalent proficiency in Japanese.

 - Wild Modules

 3 hours of seminars per week for 10 weeks; 30 contact hours in total.
 10 hours of self-study per week.

 *Students who took LA304 do not need to purchase two of the three core textbooks for this module as the same ones are used in the module.

 In-Course Tests will account for 80% of the overall mark, consisting of;

 Course assignment will account for 20% of the overall mark.
-The task of the assignment is cultural research and writing.
+The task of the assignment is cultural research and writing in Japanese of 350 characters.
 The submission deadline is Week 20.